Alchemist-X/howcryptoworksbook/Part_09_Custody.md

 # Part IX: Custody

+*This section addresses the critical security infrastructure for digital asset protection, examining custody solutions, key management technologies, and the regulatory frameworks that govern institutional crypto storage.*

 ## Chapter 35: Custody Solutions

 Securing digital assets is the cornerstone of institutional adoption, revolving around the sophisticated protection of private keys.
 The two leading cryptographic approaches to this challenge are **Multi-Party Computation (MPC)** and **Multi-signature (Multisig)**.